mel-am/image-gallery/README.md

 The thumbnails change the background as required and a large image appeared when the container-image was clicked on.

-I was able to use the  Unsplash API up and running on the page, but due to the hourly limit and frequent page refreshes, I was unable to check that it was working correctly, so instead opted to use static images.
+Initially, I  had a problem with the  Unsplash API up and running on the page, but due to the hourly limit and frequent page refreshes, I was unable to check that it was working correctly, so instead opted to use static images.

+I was able to resolve this issue, as a result when the Get a random photo button is selected a new photo appears.

-The Lighthouse score for Performance,accessibility and SEO are 100.
+The Lighthouse score for Performance,accessibility and SEO are high.

 ### Sticky points

-The Api  not working as I wanted.
+The API query search worked (code in js), but I did not use it on my page as  I wanted the user to input the query to retrieve a photo.